Iraqi First Division League

 The Iraqi First Division League is a football league that is the third tier of the Iraqi football league system, which was founded in 1974.
-The league consists of 20 teams split into two groups in the first stage.
-The top four teams in each group qualify for the second stage, where they are split into two further groups.
-The two group winners in the second stage are promoted directly to the Iraqi Premier Division League, while the two group runners-up compete in a third place play-off to determine which team enters the promotion play-off with the 18th-placed team from the Premier Division League.
+The league consists of 20 teams split into two groups.
+The winners of each group are promoted to the Iraqi Premier Division League and advance to the final to compete for the league title.
+The runners-up of each group compete in a two-legged third place play-off, with the winners entering a promotion play-off with the 18th-placed team from the Premier Division League.

-The two teams that finish bottom of their group in the first stage are relegated to the Iraqi Second Division League.
-The ninth-placed teams of each group compete in a play-off, and the loser enters a relegation play-off with the third-placed team from the Second Division League.
+The two teams that finish bottom of their group are relegated to the Iraqi Second Division League.
+The ninth-placed teams of each group compete in a two-legged play-off, with the loser also being relegated to the Second Division League.
 The league is governed by the Iraq Football Association (IFA).

-In the 2024–25 season, Al-Hashd Al-Shaabi won the championship title after defeating Al-Jaish 4–3 on penalties after a 1–1 draw in the final match.
+In the 2025–26 season, Masafi Al-Shamal won the championship title while Al-Shatra finished as runners-up.